Percolation and isoperimetry on roughly transitive graphs: Examples

+Let us now turn to the proof of the second part of the above theorem.
+Note first that the hypothesis $\mathcal{V}(c_u, d_u)$ implies that $G$ has uniformly bounded degrees.
+The assumptions $\mathcal{V}(c_u, d_u)$ and $\mathcal{I}(c_i, d_i)$ allow us to apply Theorem~\ref{thm:p_c_Bernoulli} on $G$.
+All these observations together imply that for Bernoulli independent percolation on $G$ we have $p_c(G) \in (0, 1)$.
+Note that we will not make use of our results for dependent percolation for this part of the proof.

+We have concluded so far that, for $p$ close enough to one, \begin{display} the open set resulting from Bernoulli percolation contains almost surely an infinite connected component, while the closed set consists almost surely of only finite clusters. \end{display} It is clear that both events above are monotone increasing, hence it suffices to show that \begin{display} for any $p \in (0, 1)$, there exists $\beta(p) > 0$ such that the law of $\mathcal{L}^\beta$ stochastically dominates a Bernoulli i.i.d~percolation with parameter $p$. \end{display} (Subsequently, the comparison with Bernoulli percolation will conclude the proof.)

+To finish we observe that the above claim can be derived by considering solely the loops with zero length in $\mathcal{L}^\beta$, which are independent due to the Poisson character of this percolation.
+This finishes the proof of the second case. \end{proof}

-\begin{Remark} Note that the above arguments are more general than for Loop Soups only, in fact it should work for any \emph{Germ-Grain} model.
+\begin{Remark} Note that some of the above arguments are more general than for Loop Soups only, in fact most of the above should work for any \emph{Germ-Grain} model.
 These models are defined as a decorated Poisson Point process, where each point gets associated with a random object to be inserted in the graph.
 Under conditions that the random objects have sufficiently light tails (for instance, exponentially bounded), then the above proof should work equally well for such models. \end{Remark}